AkashDeepSinghJassal/AkashDeepSinghJassal/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💻 &nbsp; Working as a software engineer at Beltech AI on intelligent traffic management systems. \
+💻 &nbsp; Working as a software engineer at Beltech AI on intelligent traffic management systems \
 💡 &nbsp;As an engineer, I create innovate and scalable solutions that largely impact people day to day life activities \
 🌱 To nourish myself, I read about engineering blogs of internals of programming languages and backend systems.\
 ⚡  Fun fact: I love treking🏕️, reading novels 📖\